shays10/jvmworkshop/README.md

 To test that it is working properly, running our app will analyze only the first 3K reviews (out of ~200K reviews)

 1. In your terminal navigate to `AirbnbReviews` execute `./compile.sh` and `./run.sh`.
-2. Again, go to VisualVM.
-Can you see what is wrong?
+2. Again, go to the `Monitor` tab in `JVisualVM`.
+What is wrong?
+There's one metric that is abnormal.
 3. Open the source code, understand the problem and mitigate it.
+4. Rerun the app to make sure that the issue is solved.

 Solution [is here](/AirbnbReviews/solution/Solution.md)